 Applying Checksum Validation On Codabar

-Aspose.BarCode for .NET allows developers to apply checksum validation on Codabar.
+Aspose.BarCode for C++ allows developers to apply checksum validation on Codabar.
 CodabarChecksumMode enumeration has been added.
 It specifies the checksum algorithm for Codabar barcodes.
-The code example given below demonstrates how CodabarChecksumMode can be used.
+Following is the sample code demonstrating how CodabarChecksumMode can be used.

 Get Barcode With Checksum Value

-Aspose.BarCode for .NET allows developers to get barcode text along with checksum value.
-Following is the simple lines of code showing how to get barcode text with a checksum.
+Aspose.BarCode allows developers to get barcode text along with checksum value.
+Following is the simple lines of code showing how to get barcode text with checksum.

 Identify The Type of Code128 Coded Barcode

-Aspose.BarCode for .NET allows developers to identify the type of Code128 coded barcode.
+Aspose.BarCode allows developers to identify the type of Code128 coded barcode.
 Following is the sample code demonstrating how to identify the type of Code128.